Key Elements to Good Blog Content

-- Be sure to do all of the other little task that put the finishing touches on your work.
+- Be sure to do all of the other little tasks that put the finishing touches on your work.
 This includes: using tags, assigning categories, employing SEO strategies, using widgets or other devices (depending on what is available with your blog platform).

 Find More Help

 For most of us, writing will take both time and effort.
 Don't rush it, take your time and be patient.
 If you are looking for more help, I would urge you to read the two articles listed below.
-These where written by two very successful bloggers and I have used their tips to help me.
-I think you will find that they have some good ideas and there articles contain many links to even more information.
+These were written by two very successful bloggers and I have used their tips to help me.
+I think you will find that they have some good ideas and their articles contain many links to even more information.